 String Quartet No.2, mini extract from the last movement

-Andrew dedicated his String Quartet No.3 to Indian composer, John Mayer, whom Andrew had appointed Composer in Residence in the new School of Composition and Creative Studies, which Andrew set up at Birmingham Conservatoire.
+Andrew dedicated his String Quartet No.3 to Indian composer, John Mayer, whom Andrew had appointed Composer in Residence in the new School of Composition and Creative Studies, which Andrew set up in 1992 at Birmingham Conservatoire.
 John Mayer was a fount of knowledge on Indian ragas and also encouraged Andrew to make 2 concert tours with him to India.
 The String Quartet No.3 has strong Indian influences.
-It mimicks the sitar, the tanpura, the tabla and uses ragas.
+In certain sections, it mimicks the sitar, the tanpura, the tabla and uses aspects of ragas.
 The Almira Quartet (who had also given 2 performances of String Quartet No.2) commissioned and gave a superb first performance of the work in the Birmingham and Midland Institute in 1995.